focusate/documentation-user/discuss/customizations/mail_activity_note.rst

 *Hide popover* is alvays mandatory.
-This part must depend on module :code:`mail_activity_popover_toggle` that allows to hide little activity popup form.
+This part must depend on module :code:`mail_activity_popover_toggle` that allows to hide little activity popup form - see more: :doc:`mail_activity_popover_toggle`.
 When *Note* category is chosen, by default, it will select that option.
 If User force unselects it when *Note* category is chosen, constraint will prevent from saving such changes.

 On activity type, one can specify partner field, so it would be possible to know how to filter contacts on activity - *Path To Commercial Partner* field is used for this purpose - add *partner_id.commercial_partner_id* in this field to filter partner contacts on activity.

-Also *Auto Schedule Next Activity* option may be checked and *Default Next Activity* and / or *Recommended Next Activities* selected.

 .. note::
     Don't forget to save changes to your new activity type! - to start using it.